 Sir Arthur achieved notoriety and success as a student and through his adventures as a young man.
 He served as a war correspondent in Bosnia in the 1870s, identifying many Roman roads and towns.
 Physically he was a small man but was noted for his toughness and tenacity.
 He was also a respected scholar and held the curatorship of the Ashmolean Museum at Oxford from 1884-1908.
 He went on to become a professor of prehistoric archaeology at Oxford in 1909.
 He was knighted in 1911.

 Excavations at Knossos

-Among the spectacular finds of Knossos, Sir Arthur uncovered a large number of clay tablets or stone seals containing a style of hieroglyphic script.
-Sir Arthur postulated a theory of the picture-writing literacy of the Cretan islands languages "Linear A" and "Linear B" found on these stones.
+Among the spectacular finds of Knossos, Sir Arthur uncovered many clay tablets or stone seals containing a style of hieroglyphic script.
+Sir Arthur postulated a theory of the picture-writing literacy of the Cretan island languages "Linear A" and "Linear B," found on these stones.
 Linear A has never been deciphered.
-Linear B was ultimately determined to be an ancient form of Greek by Michael Ventris in 1953.
+Michael Ventris ultimately determined Linear B to be an ancient form of Greek in 1953.

 Deciphering Linear B

 Sir Arthur restored parts of the palace at Knossos during his excavations.
 He used reinforced concrete to rebuild walls, rooms and columns.
 He painted the renovated columns and other structures in tones that reflected paint fragments he found on the structures.
 See the picture below for an example.
 He has been much criticised for this on the basis that the ancient Minoans could never have used reinforced concrete.

 Sir Arthur was enthusiastic about what he found, declaring one room as the 'Throne Room' of King Minos, relying heavily on Greek mythology.
 He restored the throne room in what he thought was a fitting manner.
 He has been criticised for this type of enthusiasm.
 Modern archaeologists avoid 'over-interpretation' and the use of modern materials in restoration.